 - Toast the chile pieces for a few seconds, one at a time, in a large nonstick skillet over medium-high heat, pressing down with a spatula until slight wisps of smoke appear.

-- Transfer the toasted chiles to a small deep bowl, cover with 1 cup of very hot water to soften, and set aside while preparing the remaining ingredients.
+- Transfer the toasted chiles to a small deep bowl, cover with very hot water to soften, and set aside while preparing the remaining ingredients.

 - Heat the olive oil in a medium skillet over medium-high heat and sauté the onion and garlic until lightly browned and softened, about 5 minutes.